LeiPierce27/Program-1-COSC-370/README.md

 - Packet Loss Detection (timeout after 1 second)
 - Summary Statistics: **Minimum, Maximum, and Average RTT**

+  Our task is to develop our own Ping application.
+Our application will use ICMP but, in order to keep it simple, will not exactly follow the official specification in RFC 1739.
+We will only need to write the client side of the program.
 ---

 ## Supported Platforms